Abdullah-Axsos/ReadMe/README.md

 # Data Science Projects – Axsos Academy

 This repository contains a collection of data science projects completed as part of the training program at Axsos Academy.
-Each project focuses on applying real-world data analysis and machine learning techniques to explore, model, and derive insights from datasets across different domains.
+Each project applies real-world data analysis and machine learning techniques to solve practical problems and gain actionable insights.

 ---